quinndiggity/hacking_slot_machines/README.md

 So it turns out that there's a game on a specific brand of slot machine that's basically like an extreme version of Trivial Pursuit.
 It *also* turns out that the game ROM (containing all the answers) can be found on the deepweb.

+This baby paid my rent for a year.
+Enjoy!

 ![](quiz.gif)

 Here's the pipeline: